quinnpatj/learning-gitlab/labs/gitlab-ci/lab-6-generators/README.md

 # Generators

-Generators provide a skeleton for projects following the company standards.
+Generators provides a skeleton for projects following the company standards.
 The generators also provide you a suggested order for a pipeline along with the pre-defined standard include files developed by NM.
 You don't need to create your build scripts and all that is available using the include files:

 Here is a suggested order for a pipeline that is deploying a micro-service to the Hub Kubernetes cluster: